yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 - *Introduction to machine learning with python* by Mueller and Guido
 - *Applied predictive modeling* by Kuhn, Johnson

+Several code snippets below are modified based on the course note.

 Care has been taken to avoid copyrighted contents as much as possible, and give citation wherever is proper.

 # Introduction to Machine Learning